 I believe that the key ingredient to a successful therapeutic journey is the therapeutic relationship.
 My style of working is to collaborate with my clients in our sessions and to create an empathic and supportive environment.
 You are the guide, you carry the agency, I accompany you on the journey, I can help you to feel safety, but the answers are within you, and is for us together to help in this process of discovery as a team.
-Confrontation can be helpful, but I also believe that unconditional regard and therapeutic attunement are key ingredients to a successful therapeutic relationship.
+Confrontation can be helpful in certain circumstances, but I also believe that unconditional regard and therapeutic attunement are key ingredients to a successful therapeutic relationship.

 I believe that a movement towards individual recovery and a healthful way of being in the world may require an integrated psychological approach.
 I have received training in several treatment modalities, which I integrate to best serve your individualized needs based on an assessment of your treatment needs.

 I am a certified practitioners in NARM - the Neuroaffective Relational Model of Psychology, which is an integration of psychodynamic, psychobiology, somatic mindfulness and resource orientations.
 With NARM, I collaborate with my clients in their movement towards finding a healthy and emotionally fulfilling way of being in the world and with those around you!